joelmacias/cs135/README.md

 	1009, Thursday 5:30-6:20pm

 ## How to get the latest lab material
- * Navigate to the cs135 folder in your home directory, and enter the following command:
+ * Navigate to the cs135 (which we created on the first day of lab) folder in your home directory, and enter the following command:

 		git pull